Your MHI Inc. blog for saving the quality of energy and quantity of water used.

 Simplicity is fully extended to the industrial sectors.
-This design philosophy is helping with MHI Inc. Climate and Sustainability Products.
+This design philosophy is helping with MHI Inc.’s Climate and Sustainability Products.

-From texturerd surfaces that use very little grease to reducing greenhouse gases – some examples of new technologies and SmartMachines are discussed below for Heating, Communication, Fiber-Forming, Furnaces, Fuel Production, Clean Reactions, Ultra low friction and many more…..
+From textured surfaces that use very little grease to reducing greenhouse gases – some examples of new technologies and SmartMachines are discussed below for Heating, Communication, Fiber-Forming, Furnaces, Fuel Production, Clean Reactions, Ultra-low friction, and many more…..

 Choice of Steam Generators Choice of Pressures.
 Apart from the significant energy savings that MHI products offer – several additional savings are also experienced.
-For example when one saves over 10 psi in pressure drop, this equates to a about a 30 KW savings for a a 1000 SCFM flow.
+For example, when one saves over ten psi in pressure drop, this equates to about a 30 KW savings for a 1000 SCFM flow.

 The best way to increase savings and reduce emissions is to lower the power consumption and total energy use for any objective.

-Industrial use of power is much higher ~ 100-1000 KW are used for industrial devices specially when radiative, steam and materials processing requirements.
+Industrial use of power is much higher ~ 100-1000 KW are used for industrial devices, especially when radiative, steam, and materials processing requirements.

-These items are now basic in a new device specification.
+These items are now essential in a new device specification.
 They are best practices and should be part of your project when specifying a device.

-Warranty – Ask for Warranty on the Heating-Element for a Steam Generator, Hot Plate, Airtorch or Furnace.
+Warranty – Ask for a Warranty on the Heating-Element for a Steam Generator, Hot Plate, Airtorch, or Furnace.